Don't Stand So Close to Me: Composition

 "Don't Stand So Close to Me" features Sting on lead vocals.
 Like many Police songs, the verses are more subdued, while the chorus is bolder and louder.
-The song also bears a reggae style, yet another common trait in Police songs.
+The song also bears a reggae style, another common trait in Police songs.

-The track uses a guitar synthesizer in the middle of the song, which was used by guitarist Andy Summers.
+The track features a guitar synthesiser in the middle of the song, used by guitarist Andy Summers.
 Summers said, "After Sting had put the vocals on 'Don't Stand So Close To Me' we looked for something to lift the middle of the song.
 I came up with a guitar synthesiser.
 It was the first time we'd used it.
 I felt it worked really well."
 The verses and choruses do not feature this effect.

 The verses are in the key of G minor, and the chorus is in D major.

-Record World said it has "ingenious percussion, arrangement and hook."